Flux Accounting Guide

 Installing Software Packages

 The flux-accounting package should be installed on the management node from your Linux distribution package manager.
+Once installed, the service that accepts flux account commands and interacts with the flux-accounting database can be started.

 Accounting Database Creation